waimea-dt/dt-notes/docs/web/css/basics.md

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Warning
+> [!Warning]
-    As nightmarishly lethal, memetically programmed death-machines went, these were the nicest you could ever hope to meet.
+> As nightmarishly lethal, memetically programmed death-machines went, these were the nicest you could ever hope to meet.
 It is commonly the case with technologies that you can get the best insight about how they work by watching them fail.

 ![Image title](https://dummyimage.com/300x200/)